Skip to main content

 Content Policy and Empty Responses

-• If a request is blocked by safety checks (content_policy_violation), the API will return a 400 error and is intended to avoid charging for the blocked request.
+• If a request is blocked by safety checks (content_policy_violation), the API will return a 400 error and is intended to avoid charging for the blocked generation request.
+If Inline Moderation blocked the request, the separate moderation preflight is still charged.

 • If the API returns empty_response, the request is intended to avoid charging (common causes: stop sequences, very low max_tokens, or filtering).